Users & User Groups

 Impersonate Another User

-With the Impersonation feature, administrators can temporarily assume the account of another user to work with objects according to that user’s role and permissions.
-This feature is useful when admins need to test the user’s permission levels or to complete a task for users who may otherwise be unable to do so themselves.
-Administrators can impersonate other administrators, but they are unable to perform administrative tasks while doing so.
+With the Impersonation Mode, Administrators can temporarily assume the account of another user to work with objects according to that user’s role and permissions.
+This feature is useful when Administrators need to test the user’s permission levels or to complete a task for users who may otherwise be unable to do so themselves.
+Administrators can impersonate other Administrators, but they are unable to perform administrative tasks while doing so.

 Any changes made while impersonating another user are captured in the User Audit Trail.